Skip to content

 Calling WIC

 “I am pregnant or caring for a child under 5 and need food support.
-What is the soonest WIC appointment, and can it be done by phone or video?”
+What is the soonest WIC appointment, and can it be done by phone, video, or in person?”

 Resumen en español